-Testosterone is not considered a component of MHT.
-However, it is prescribed to some women in addition to MHT to help with low libido.
-There is evidence that it can help improve sexual satisfaction and desire in postmenopausal women, though it is not suitable for everyone and should be trialled under the guidance of your doctor.
-It is important to talk to your GP or gynaecologist if you are symptomatic or concerned about the long-term effects of the menopause or of your MHT, to provide a personalised treatment plan.
+Testosterone is not considered a regular component of MHT.
+However, it may be prescribed to some women in addition to MHT to help with low libido.
+There is evidence that it can help improve sexual satisfaction and desire in post-menopausal women, though it is not suitable for everyone and should be trialled under the guidance of your doctor.